MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-03-serve-static-files-add-pages.md

 Answer: You can add other CSS, JavaScript, and HTML files in your *static* folder however you want.
 A typical way to organize static files is to create subfolders named *fonts*, *scripts*, and *content* (for stylesheets and any other files).

-### Question: How do I handle URL variables and query parameters in an API?
+### Use URL routes and query parameters from APIs

-Answer: See the answer in step 1-4 for [Question: How does Flask work with variable URL routes and query parameters?](learn-flask-visual-studio-step-01-project-solution.md#qa-url-variables)
+You can handle URL variables and query parameters with APIs when your work with Flask.
+For more information, see [Use variable URL routes and query parameters](learn-flask-visual-studio-step-01-project-solution.md#use-variable-url-routes-and-query-parameters) in Step 1 of this tutorial series.

 ## Step 3-3: Add a page to the app